Characterizing the ELS Values with Fixed-Population Invariance Axioms: Nullified-Game Consistency

 The idea of nullified-game consistency was introduced by \citet{kn2025el} for set-valued solution concepts.
 They proposed three consistency axioms and, in each case, characterized the core.
 In our setting, (F-NGC) and (M-NGC) are the single-valued counterparts of their \emph{Funaki nullified reduced game property} and \emph{Moulin nullified reduced game property}, respectively.
 The reduced game used in (F-NGC) is inspired by the projection-reduced game of \citet{funaki1996wp}, whereas that in (M-NGC) follows the complement-reduced game of \citet{moulin1985separability}.

+In each case, players in $N \setminus S$ are null players in both the $S$-nullified game and the corresponding reduced games.
+The distinction between these concepts lies in the role assigned to such nullified players.
+In an $S$-nullified game, players in $N\setminus S$ neither generate value nor participate in any cooperation with players in \(S\).
+In contrast, in reduced games, although players in $N \setminus S$ do not generate value themselves, they may still cooperate with players in $S$ in exchange for a specified payoff.
+As noted by \cite{kn2025el}, the differences can be interpreted in terms of the type of ``contract'' formed among players.
+Such contracts determine both the payoff allocated to the nullified players and the manner in which they cooperate with players in $S$.

-A key distinction from the set-valued framework is how the payoffs of players in $N\setminus S$ are fixed: \citet{kn2025el} anchor them by an arbitrary selection from the solution set, whereas in our single-valued setting they are determined canonically by the single-valued solution $\varphi$, via $\varphi_j\left(v|_{\{j\}}\right)$ in (F-NGC) and $\varphi_j\left(v^*|_{\{j\}}\right)$ in (M-NGC).
+A key distinction from the properties for set-valued solutions is how the payoffs of players in $N\setminus S$ are fixed: \citet{kn2025el} anchor them by an arbitrary selection from the solution set, whereas in our single-valued setting they are determined various ways.
+More precisely, it is canonically by the single-valued solution $\varphi$, via $\varphi_j\left(v|_{\{j\}}\right)$ in (F-NGC) and $\varphi_j\left(v^*|_{\{j\}}\right)$ in (M-NGC).
 Finally, (HM-NGC) is a new notion inspired by the variable-population consistency property of \citet{hart1989potential}: for some $T\subseteq S$, each player $j\in N\setminus S$ is assigned $\varphi_j\left(v|_{T\cup (N\setminus S)}\right)$, i.e., the players in $N\setminus S$ act as a single block that cooperates with a subset of $S$.
+It is straightforward to verify that, if the corresponding term in each axiom is replaced by $\varphi_i(v)$, the class of solutions satisfying these axioms is entirely different from the one characterized in the main result of this section.

 The final axiom, \emph{equal gain for two players}, states that when everyone except two players $i$ and $j$ is a null player, the solution should give $i$ and $j$ the same extra amount over their stand-alone worths.
 In other words, if only $i$ and $j$ matter in the game, the solution treats them symmetrically by awarding them equal incremental gains above what they could secure alone.